farnazfotrousi/QoE-Probe-Android/README.md

 By calling the above URL, a window for confirmation of username and password will be presented.
 The admin of QoE probe will provide you a username and password.
-After a successful authentication, you can download all records relevant to your application\_name (Figure 4).
+After a successful authentication, you can download all records relevant to your application\_name (Figure 3).

 ![download](https://github.com/farnazfotrousi/QoE-Probe-Android/blob/master/images/download.jpg)
-Figure 3 : Opening logfile based on application\_name
+>Figure 3 : Opening logfile based on application\_name

 An example of downloaded file has been presented in Figure 3.
 For analysis you can import the file to an excel-sheet in order to have data in different columns.

-##Appendix I: Alternative integration solutions
+##Appendix: Alternative integration solutions

 For the alternative solution for integration and experimentation of the